Kraken Culture Explained

 A mission statement creates the core identity of a company.
 It encourages unity among the team and informs fast and easy decentralized decision making.

-At Kraken, The Mission is to accelerate the worldwide adoption of cryptocurrency because we believe that this will improve lives of billions of people and usher in a new era of human flourishing.
+At Kraken, The Mission is to accelerate the global adoption of crypto so that everyone can achieve true financial freedom and inclusion because we believe that this will improve lives of billions of people and usher in a new era of human flourishing.

 We will accomplish The Mission by building a bridge from the old world to the new, meeting people where they are, and shepherding them gently across in a way that feels natural, safe, fun and superior to everything they’ve known before.
 We’ll pull rather than push by continuing to simplify, improve accessibility and expand the use cases of crypto for ordinary people.
 Unparalleled user experience and customer service is core to The Mission.